forumone/GSAHackahon/documentation/ContinuousIntegration.md

 ##Continuous Integration

-Whether large or small, projects onths will likely require over a thousand deployments of code to the development, staging, and testing servers.
-We will use Vagrant and Puppet for managing local virtual machines, Jenkins and GruntJS for continuous integration, and Capistrano for deployment.
+Whether large or small, any projects will likely require over a thousand deployments of code to the development, staging, and testing servers.
+We use Vagrant and Puppet for managing local virtual machines, Jenkins and GruntJS for continuous integration, and Capistrano for deployment.
 This approach provides some key advantages:

 - Equips our developers with the same software, versions, and configuration as all other team members.
 - Significantly increases the confidence we have that the code we push will be deployed the exact same way each time.